Arij-Aouadi/SmartEsprit/README.md

 # SmartEsprit
-is a desktop application for managing Esprit engineering school functionalities.
+is a C++ desktop application for managing Esprit engineering school functionalities.

 Every log in to any of the employees specific spaces or student's reclamations requires authentification .